Skip to content

 As the continuing protests and demonstrations remind us, police departments have been resisting serious reform for too long.
 Some departments have made positive changes…But almost all departments have nevertheless maintained the policies that inflict harm on communities — and specifically black communities — while protecting the officers who commit the most egregious acts against the public…There are steps police departments and local governments can take to reorient their actions toward the betterment of the communities they serve.
 But those steps don’t involve tear gas, riot gear, or rubber bullets.

 Today, Jonathan is a Senior Fellow at FREOPP, where he continues his work on policing reform and criminal justice.
-“I’m excited to explore how criminal justice policy affects the least fortunate in American society, and to be a part of Avik and his team to move public policy forward to those who need it most.”
+“I’m excited to explore how criminal justice policy affects the least fortunate in American society and to move public policy forward to those who need it most.”

 Jonathan lives in Washington with his wife, Dara Lind.